manojgayala/POPL1/Final Examples.md

 ```

 ### Example 18
-program to find edit distance of two strings
+Program to find edit distance of two strings using dynamic programming

 ```
 $min(int a, int b, int c) << int           ~to find min of three numbers